amruthesht/imd-workshop-2025/README.md

-IMD-time                = <yes | no> ; Whether to send time and step information via IMD, defaults to 'no' IMD-box                 = <yes | no> ; Whether to send box dimension information via IMD, defaults to 'no' IMD-coords              = <yes | no> ; Whether to send atomic coordinate information via IMD, defaults to 'no' IMD-vels                = <yes | no> ; Whether to send atomic velcities information via IMD, defaults to 'no' IMD-forces              = <yes | no> ; Whether to send atomic forces information via IMD, defaults to 'no' IMD-unwrap              = <yes | no> ; Whether to unwrap molecules to make them appear whole, defaults to 'no' IMD-energies            = <yes | no> ; Whether to send system energy information via IMD, defaults to 'no'
+IMD-time                = <yes | no> ; Whether to send time and step information via IMD, defaults to 'no' IMD-box                 = <yes | no> ; Whether to send box dimension information via IMD, defaults to 'no' IMD-coords              = <yes | no> ; Whether to send atomic coordinate information via IMD, defaults to 'no' IMD-vels                = <yes | no> ; Whether to send atomic velocities information via IMD, defaults to 'no' IMD-forces              = <yes | no> ; Whether to send atomic forces information via IMD, defaults to 'no' IMD-unwrap              = <yes | no> ; Whether to unwrap molecules to make them appear whole, defaults to 'no' IMD-energies            = <yes | no> ; Whether to send system energy information via IMD, defaults to 'no'